 UniprotFinder - Retrieve annotations for loci in a schema

-The UniprotFinder module can be used to retrieve annotations for the loci in a schema through requests to UniProt’s SPARQL endpoint and through alignment with BLASTp against UniProt’s reference proteomes for a set of taxa.
+The UniprotFinder module retrieves annotations for the loci in a schema through requests to UniProt’s SPARQL endpoint and through alignment with BLASTp against UniProt’s reference proteomes for a set of taxa.

 Basic Usage